cs8425/frankenwp/README.md

 - `BYPASS_HOME`: Whether to skip caching home.
 Defaults to false.
 - `PURGE_KEY`: Create a purge key that must be validated on purge requests.
 Helps to prevent malicious intent.
 No default.
 - `PURGE_PATH`: Create a custom route for the cache purge API path.
 Defaults to /\_\_cache/purge.
 - `TTL`: Defines how long objects should be stored in cache.
 Defaults to 6000.
 Unit in seconds.
+0 or negative value means cache forever.
 - `CACHE_HEADER_NAME`: Change hader name for the cache state check.
 Defaults to X-WPEverywhere-Cache.
 - `CACHE_MEM_ITEM_SIZE`: if a response size larger then this value, it will not cache and just bypass.
 Unit in byte.
 Defaults to `4194304` (4 MB). this will affect temporary momory usage when try to caching response.
 - `CACHE_MEM_ALL_SIZE`: limit how much memory should use for in-memory cache.
 Unit in byte.
 Defaults to `134217728` (128 MB). negative value means disable limit.